-BPMN diagrams are graphs, which means that they consist of two basic types of elements – nodes and connectons.
+BPMN diagrams are graphs, which means that they consist of two basic types of elements: nodes and connections.

-Nodes are represented with flow objects (Activities, Gateways and Events), data and artefacts, whilst connections are represented with one of the BPMN connecting objects.
+Nodes are represented with flow objects (activities, gateways, and events), data, and artifacts, whilst connections are represented with one of the BPMN connecting objects.

 Normal flow represents a subset of a process’s sequence flow (black arrows in Figure 2).
-It refers to paths of sequence flow that do not start from an intermediate event attached to the boundary of an activity (red arrow in Figure 2).
-It is a flow that originates from a start event and continues through activities on alternative and parallel paths until reaching an end event.
+It refers to sequence flow paths that do not start from an intermediate event attached to the boundary of an activity (red arrow in Figure 2).
+A normal flow originates from a start event and continues through activities on alternative and parallel paths until reaching an end event.

-Exception flow occurs outside the normal flow of the process and is based upon an intermediate event attached to the boundary of an activity that occurs during the performance of the process (see red arrow in Figure 2).
+An exception flow occurs outside the normal flow of a process and is based upon an intermediate event attached to the boundary of an activity that occurs during the performance of the process (see red arrow in Figure 2).

-Uncontrolled flows are sequence flows that proceed without dependencies, or conditional expressions, or flows that do not pass through a Gateway.
+Uncontrolled flows are sequence flows that proceed without dependencies or conditional expressions.
+They can also be flows that do not pass through a Gateway.

 A conditional flow is a subset of a controlled flow.
 It is a sequence flow with a condition expression that is evaluated at runtime to determine whether or not the sequence flow will be used.